optskug/docs/README.md

     - These vehicles do not use the HSM.
     - These all seem to share the commonality of a ~~version 1 bootloader~~ ? on the EPS
     - Longitudinal
       - Some people seem to have it going.
-It's not upstreamed.
+It's [WIP upstreamed](https://github.com/commaai/opendbc/pull/1385).
       - Resume command spams still works from existing implementation so stop and go without touching is active if openpilot is active.

     - Vehicles